-When a company has a strong brand, they need to ensure that the brand is used to its fullest potential and that all their employees (yes, I said all) understand the brand and “live the brand”.
+Successful companies all have a strong brand.
+These same companies also ensure that the brand guidelines are used to their fullest potential and that all their employees—yes, I said all—understand the brand and “live the brand”.
 What is the point of having a strong brand, if only a few understand it and know how to “live it” when they are dealing with the public?

 Brand Guidelines help companies educate their employees on their brands.
 Brand guidelines are an integral part of any company.
 No matter how large or how small a company is, brand guidelines should be created and implemented.

-That can sound very confining and a lot of employees can feel a sense of anxiety when the mention of a “guideline” is brought up, but it can actually help employees in creating solid branding collateral that effectively conveys the company’s message and image.
+That can sound very confining.
+A lot of employees can feel a sense of anxiety with the mention of a guideline.
+But it can actually help employees in creating solid branding collateral that effectively conveys the company’s message and image.

 What exactly is a Brand Guideline?

 A Brand Guideline is a document that outlines exactly what a brand is, what the mission and vision statements are, any company goals, and all the proper usage of logos, taglines, graphics elements, colors, even sample layout guides.

 - Mission Statement – What the heart of the company is

 - Vision Statement – Where the company sees itself going

 - Goals – Any goals to get themselves to the vision they have planned (these can change as time goes on)

 - Logo – The “do’s” and “don’ts” of how to use the company logo